 View the final report here.

-To date, this very successful project has also engaged with over 100 Neighbourhood Houses, libraries, local cafes, restaurants and new parent groups and is exploring inter-generational events.
+To date, this successful project has also engaged with over 100 Neighbourhood Houses, libraries, local cafes, restaurants and new parent groups and is exploring inter-generational events.

 In 2022 / 2023, an expansion of this project will reach across the three other Local Government Areas of the Inner South-east: Glen Eira, Stonnington and Boroondara.

-The project was delivered by a digital marketing specialist over twelve weeks with over 140 businesses participating.
+The project was delivered by a digital marketing specialist over 12 weeks with over 140 businesses participating.
 Each week included one seminar (presented live and published on YouTube) covering a different digital marketing topic as well as workshops where small groups of participating business owners worked closely with the digital marketing specialist to discuss digital marketing principles in greater detail, workshop their digital marketing plans and receive detailed feedback on their existing digital presence.

 View the final report here.

-12 recorded webinars are now available as a free resource to the wider business community, accessible via the City of Glen Eira website.
+A series of webinars are now available as a free resource to the wider business community, accessible via the City of Glen Eira website.
 Seminars available to watch include:

 - Introduction to digital strategy and brand definition